Size: 120 H x 80 W x 2,5 [cm] / 47,2 H x 31,5 W x 1 [in] Year: 2018

 Painting Supergirl 9

-Supergirl 9, is a new original painting maintained in elegant colors, painted on canvas using own technique with the use of acrylic paints.
-Extremely emotional, energizing and original creation referring to cubist, abstract and realistic painting.
+Supergirl 9, is a one-off painting maintained in subdued colors, painted on canvas using own technique with the use of acrylic paints.
+Emotional, energizing and original creation referring to cubist, abstract and realistic painting.
 There is a girl in a red outfit during a fitness exercise with dumbbells.
 The original composition and the way of presenting the body of a woman and the environment in which she is located.
 As the co-founder of Cubism once said, Pablo Picasso:

 “There are artists who transform the sun into a yellow spot, but there are others who, thanks to their art and intelligence, transform a yellow spot into the sun.”